etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

     **LangGraph**

     This option works as a manager of other assistants and allows to select team members.
 As a library, LangGraph typically works as a software tool designed to help developers and researchers work with linguistic data in a structured, graph-based format.
+The default maximum amount of interactions between the manager and the assistants is 50, though a different amount can be configured.

 === "Open AI Assistant"